kgoeltner/restaurant-tinder-backend/README.md

 # restaurant-tinder-backend

 Backend codebase for a restaurant matching web application that helps users decide which restaurant to eat at.
+Contains the express API server and MongoDB database.

 ## Members:
 - Members